Maycon1993/Devices-docs/surface-hub/surface-hub-recovery-tool.md

 ## Download Surface Hub Recovery Tool

-The Surface Hub Recovery Tool is available for download from [Surface Hub Tools for IT](https://www.microsoft.com/download/details.aspx?id=52210)  under the file name **SurfaceHub_Recovery_v2.7.139.0.msi**.
+The Surface Hub Recovery Tool is available for download from [Surface Hub Tools for IT](https://www.microsoft.com/download/details.aspx?id=52210)  under the filename **SurfaceHub_Recovery_v2.7.139.0.msi**.

 To start the download, select **Download**, choose **SurfaceHub_Recovery_v2.7.139.0.msi**  from the list, and select **Next**.
 From the pop-up, choose one of the following options: